clj-easy/graal-build-time/README.md

 - Build this library
 - Produce an uberjar with a main which prints `"Hello world"`
-- Make a native image out of it.
+- Make a native image named `native-test` out of it.
 Notice in the output:

     ```
     [native-test:67818]    classlist:   1,173.31 ms,  0.96 GB